Two-Part Biological Starter System

 Early growth determines season-long performance.
 InDepth was built around the first 30 days after planting — the window that sets root architecture, nutrient capture, and stress resilience for the entire season.

 Faster canopy establishment and stronger nutrient cycling relationships before V6.
+The window where yield potential is set — InDepth does its work here.

-Root architecture established in the first 30 days dictates how effectively a plant captures water and nutrients all season — long before pollination or grain fill.
-This is when InDepth does its work.
+Root architecture established before V6 dictates how effectively a plant captures water and nutrients for the entire season — long before pollination or grain fill.

 InDepth is available through AgriBio Systems directly or through our dealer network.
 Talk with your dealer about integrating InDepth into your seed treatment program this season.